 Teaching science to kids can be creative and fun!
 It’s easy to make school at home interesting and interactive to inspire a love for learning.
+I am not a natural teacher; I am super crafty, kind of disorganized and I go with the flow but I find ways to enforce my kids’ daily routine and make our homeschool schedule work.
+My oldest child is in kindergarten this year and she’s been learning how to write her letters, do basic math and explore simple scientific principles.
+We love doing experiments with color and learning about the 5 senses!
 Here are a few projects we’ve enjoyed to mix up our daily homeschool routine.

 Are your kids going back to school?
 I remember as a kid missing the end of summer days and also feeling excited about buying new school supplies and jumping back into structured days.
 Here are some basic survival tips for making the school schedule transition a little easier.

 DIY slime seems to be fairly popular for kid’s sensory activities.
 What’s not to love?
 It’s squishy and colorful, and you can mix it up using ingredients you have at home and watch the magical chemistry transformation take place.
+We’ve made our share of glitter slime combinations.
 Here are some fun glitter slime recipes to inspire your kids’ next science project.

 Transitioning from caring for a baby to engaging with young kids can be a hard change.
 I’m a stay-at-home mom with three kids under the age of 5 and I often struggle to come up with ideas about how to entertain my kids and teach them new things.
 I’ve found simple routines are helpful to schedule your day so kids know what to expect when they wake up.
 Just like babies have a feeding and napping schedule, kids benefit from routines for eating, playing, learning how to sit still, practicing following directions, and growing their attention spans.
 I’m excited to share my family routine tips that help create happier days.